Dr. Mark raises free-range rabbits, poultry, horses, and sheep at his small farm. He is a veterinarian and also cares for dogs and cats.

 Dog Breeds Likely to Leave Your Rabbit Alone

 The best way to prevent a dog from killing a rabbit is by selecting the right dog.
-Here are a few breeds, both small and large, that are unlikely to bother your rabbit:
+Here are a few breeds, both small and large, that are unlikely to bother your rabbit.

 There are no guarantees, of course.
 Dogs on this list usually have low prey drive, but even dogs with low prey drive might chase a rabbit.

-Even if you do get a dog breed that is more likely to leave your rabbit alone, it is up to you train the dog properly and supervise them until you are sure that they can be left in the same room without incident.
+Even if you do get a dog breed that is more likely to leave your rabbit alone, it is up to you to train the dog properly and supervise them until you are sure that they can be left in the same room without incident.

 Dog Breeds That Will Probably Chase Your Rabbit

 Some families lose their rabbit to their dog because of a bad choice made when choosing the dog.
 A Siberian Husky might be a sweet dog and great with kids, but that does not mean he is going to be good with rabbits.
-Here are some types of dogs that I would not recommend for a family that has or wants to own a rabbit:
+Here are some types of dogs that I would not recommend for a family that has or wants to own a rabbit.

 - Sled dogs like the Siberian Husky